 What is a Memory Disorder?

 These disorders cause lapses in memories that can affect both the short and long-term memory ability.
 They’re caused by neurological damage that impacts the ability to retain, recall and store memories and can be progressive in nature (i.e. Alzheimer’s disease) or more spontaneous if they result from an injury (i.e. stroke).
+For more information on memory loss, what's normal, and warning signs and symptoms, listen to our podcast on Age-Related Memory Loss.

 Types of Memory Disorders